zmliao/zmliao/README.md

-📚 I am a senior student in UESTC and an intern in Shanghai AI Lab.
+📚 I am a research intern in Shanghai AI Lab.

-💻 Currently my research topic is HPC.
+💻 Currently my research topic is High Performance Computing.
+I am also interested in Computer Graphics and 3D Vision.